platform9/PMK-Product-Management-Testing/traefik-hostheaders-k8s-dcos/README.md

    *** Creates PODs for Cheese App (Cheddar, Stilton and Wesleydale)
    *** Deploys Services on PODs
    *** Deploys Ingress for cheese
-   *** Exposes the cheddar service for NGINX over port 8443 on the public kubelet
+   *** Exposes the cheese service over port 8443 on the public kubelet
           - Leverages the hostname header from the ingress rules in cheese-ingress.yaml

 When you visit the Træfik dashboard, you should see a frontend for each hostname